Radial basis function interpolation

 Radial basis function (RBF) interpolation is an advanced method in approximation theory for constructing high-order accurate interpolants of unstructured data, possibly in high-dimensional spaces.
-The interpolant takes the form of a weighted sum of radial basis functions, like for example Gaussian distributions.
+The interpolant takes the form of a weighted sum of radial basis functions.
 RBF interpolation is a mesh-free method, meaning the nodes (points in the domain) need not lie on a structured grid, and does not require the formation of a mesh.
 It is often spectrally accurate and stable for large numbers of nodes even in high dimensions.

 Many interpolation methods can be used as the theoretical foundation of algorithms for approximating linear operators, and RBF interpolation is no exception.
 RBF interpolation has been used to approximate differential operators, integral operators, and surface differential operators.